This website has been translated from Danish to English by using artificial intelligence (AI).

 • In order to be available and receive unemployment benefits during the unemployment period, it is important that you do not reserve your labor for a specific employer or workplace.
 This is because when you're unemployed, you need to be widely available to the labor market.
 You should therefore apply for jobs as agreed in 'Job search requirements'.

-If you need to unsubscribe from the job center
+If you need to unsubscribe from jobnet.dk

-You must deregister at the job center:
+You must unsubscribe at jobnet.dk:

 • if you get work for at least 14 days.